eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 XML
 ***
-This QoS Policy cannot be configured using XML by the moment.
+This QoS Policy cannot be configured using XML for the moment.

 .. _wireprotocolconfigqos: